ASI-integration/automation-backend-demo/README.md

 - Docker

 ## Goal
+## Goal
-Showcase backend architecture, authentication, and CRUD patterns.
+Demonstrate a production-style backend with authentication, CRUD, and clean architecture patterns.

 Work in progress.
 ## Run locally